chandharshit99-cloud/agriculture-data-project/README.md

 # Seasonal Agriculture Performance Analysis
 ## Overview
 This project analyzes an agricultural dataset to investigate how farming performance, resource usage, and economic outcomes vary across different seasons (Kharif, Rabi, and Zaid).
-The goal is to identify meaningful patterns and provide data-driven recommendations for seasonal agricultural planning
+The goal is to identify meaningful patterns and provide data-driven recommendations for seasonal agricultural planning.

 ## Tech Stack
 * **Language:** Python